Post-acquisition Growth Assessment – Identifying Adjacent Growth Opportunities

 The initial exercise in the market identification process is to determine the specific overall fit and attractiveness criteria to be used in determining the overall attractiveness of each of the specific market segments.
 Some questions to consider answering that would help in creating a solid list of fit and attractiveness criteria during this exercise, include:

-- Shipping radius, high-cost position, service areas, etc.
+a.
+Shipping radius, high cost position, service areas, etc.

-- Intellectual property, excellent design capabilities, low-cost position, access to capital, etc.
+a.
+Intellectual property, excellent design capabilities, low cost position, access to capital, etc.

 - Ability to add volume to current assets (increase capacity utilization)